MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 Each scheme that is mapped to SVCB defines a set or registry of allowed ALPNs, and a "default set" of supported ALPNs, which SHOULD NOT be empty.
-To determine the set of protocol suites supported by an endpoint (the "alpn set"), the client parses the "alpn" values' ALPN IDs, and then adds the default set unless the "no-default-alpn" SvcParamKey is present.
+To determine the set of protocol suites supported by an endpoint (the "ALPN set"), the client parses the set of ALPN identifiers in the "alpn" parameter, and then adds the default set unless the "no-default-alpn" SvcParamKey is present.
 The presence of a value in the alpn set indicates that this service endpoint, described by SvcDomainName and the other parameters (e.g. "port") offers service with the protocol suite associated with the ALPN ID.

-Clients SHOULD NOT attempt connection to a service endpoint whose alpn set does not contain any compatible protocols suites.
+Clients SHOULD NOT attempt connection to a service endpoint whose alpn set does not contain any compatible protocol suites.
 To ensure consistency of behavior, clients MAY reject the entire SVCB RRSet and fall back to basic connection establishment if all of the RRs indicate "no-default-alpn", even if connection could have succeeded using a